kelvin0mql/hamradiobattleship/README.md

 (Note: once you've placed a ship icon in a cell, then the first click won't go white, but instead skip to red.)

-When a ship is placed, the letter turns to upper-case in your _private.txt file, and an anchor icon appears.
+When (each square of) a ship is placed, the letter turns to upper-case in your _private.txt file, and an anchor icon appears.
 Only do this on the left-hand grid - this is your "Defensive Grid".
 If you right-click again, the anchor will disappear, and the letter will drop to lower-case in your _private.txt file.